 What’s your takeaway message to Catholics during the Fortnight of Freedom and all Americans as we approach Independence Day and, yes, a presidential election?

 The takeaway message is that this is the beginning of the battle, not the end.
-The religious-liberty suits against Obamacare’s HHS mandate are now more important than ever, and readers may want to review BDF’s short comment letter to HHS pointing out how the alleged “accommodation” still requires material cooperation with evil, and also covering the science behind the required drugs that are capable of terminating the lives of human beings at the embryonic stage of development.
+The religious liberty suits against Obamacare’s HHS Mandate are now more important than ever, and readers may want to review BDF’s short comment letter to HHS pointing out how the alleged “accommodation” still requires material cooperation with evil, as well as the science behind the required drugs that are capable of terminating the lives of human beings at the embryonic stage of development.
 Readers may recall that after issuing the HHS regulation mandating employers to pay for abortion-inducing drugs and surgical sterilizations, Secretary of Health Kathleen Sebelius gave a speech at a fundraiser for NARAL Pro-Choice America.
 She told the assembled crowd that “we are in a war.”
 Indeed.